My Celtic oak art – plus oak meaning, symbolism, myth and stories…

 Oak Tree Meaning

-The oak tree, then, is a tree of strength, a tree of fire and lightning.
+The oak tree, then, is a tree of strength and bravery, a tree of fire and lightning.

 It’s the powerful and long-living ‘King of Trees’ and provides protection.